leonardespi/automation-bootcamp-site/_modules/01-introduction.md

 Welcome to your very first step in the world of **test automation**!

-If you’ve been living in the kingdom of **manual testing**—clicking buttons, filling forms, and jotting down observations—get ready.
-Because now, you’re about to become the **architect of invisible hands** that do all those actions for you, flawlessly, tirelessly, and predictably.
+If you’ve been living in the kingdom of **manual testing**, get ready.
+Because now, you’re about to become the **caster of invisible hands** that do all those actions for you, flawlessly, tirelessly, and predictably.

 This is not about *replacing yourself with a robot*.
 It’s about **amplifying your impact**.
 Automation lets you multiply your testing superpowers—faster releases, fewer regressions, more confidence.